aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/excel-to-xlsm/_index.md

 {{% blocks/products/pf/agp/content h2="Save EXCEL to XLSM in Java Online for Free" %}}

-The following example demonstrates how to convert EXCEL to XLSM document format in Java.
+The following example demonstrates how to convert EXCEL to XLSM in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert EXCEL file into XLSM format.
+Follow the easy steps to convert EXCEL to XLSM.
 Upload your EXCEL file, then simply save it as XLSM file.
 For both EXCEL reading and XLSM writing you can use fully qualified filenames.
 The output XLSM content and formatting will be identical to the original EXCEL document.

 {{% /blocks/products/pf/agp/text %}}